Bassit-code/Bassit-code/README.md

 ---

-🎓 Graduated with a BSc in **Computer Science** from **Aston University**
+🎓 Graduated with a BSc Hons in **Computer Science** from **Aston University**
-🧑‍💻 Interested in software development, automation, and building practical tools
+🧑‍💻 Interested in software development, AI/machine learning, and building practical tools and solutions
-💡 Continuously learning and working on personal projects
+💡 Continuously learning and working on personal projects across various areas of software engineering and development

 ---